 The leader of Peter’s Bible study became a spiritual father to him, which led Peter to start a Bible study for other men on campus.
 The group was named “Soon,” which means, “bud” in Korean.
 After graduating, Peter’s involvement in the Bible study inspired him to join the staff of KCCC where he stayed on mentoring students until 2005.

 When Stephan Lee enrolled at Chung Bok National University in 2006 he had a strong background of faith having grown up in a Christian home, but still he strayed.

 Stephan stopped attending church and started drinking, but he would attend KCCC from time to time.
 He was even invited to a Bible study named “Soon”, but still wasn’t living well, too afraid to pray for fear that God might be mad at him.

 After weeks of “confessing” to his Bible study leader, the leader leaned over to Stephan and hit him on the side of the head.
 Later, Stephan would realize how much his Bible study leader cared for him and how much he needed the community he found at KCCC.

 Not long after, Stephan’s mother was diagnosed with cancer.
 The students in Stephan’s Bible study and in KCCC prayed with him for her healing.
 Through this experience, Stephan and his family became more devoted to Christ.

-After finishing college and a tour of duty with the Korean Marines, Stephan joined Korea Campus Crusade for Christ staff.
+After finishing college and a tour of duty with the Korean Marines, Stephan joined Korea Cru staff.
 His first assignment?
 New Staff Training.
 His boss?
 Peter Lee, who welcomed Stephan back to the KCCC family.